 At the end of life, some people may need help letting go.
 Each person is unique with their own spiritual needs.
 They may need silence, talking, praying, or rituals.
-They have to work on letting go before the spirit can break free.
+They may need to work through saying goodbyes before the spirit can break free.